thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 When building a large React user interface, it becomes important to create modular components with well-defined concerns.
 While you're free to separate the different concerns of your user interface however you want, React components tend fall in one of two groups—either stateful or stateless.

 A **stateful component** may have props but it definitely has state.
 Typically, a stateful component is at or near the root of a component hierarchy and is responsible for managing the majority of the hierarchy's state.
 Clearly stateful components are a requirement for interactivity.
-However, the fewer stateful components a hierarchy has, the easier it is to understand how data flows through it.
+However, the fewer stateful components a hierarchy has, the easier it is to understand how information flows through it.

 A **stateless component** often has props but it definitely has *no* state.
 Typically, a stateless component is at or near the leaves of a component hierarchy and is responsible for handling the majority of the hierarchy's events.
 A typical component hierarchy has more stateless components than stateful components, especially if it creates a user interface with lots of events.